farsounder/SDK-Integration-Examples/README.md

 2. Request / Reply

 The necessary binaries for ZeroMQ are also included.
-However if you would like to download either of these dependencies to run differnt versions based on your requirements - or to look at their official docs:
+However if you would like to download either of these dependencies to run different versions based on your requirements - or to look at their official docs:
 * ZeroMQ - https://zeromq.org/
 * ProtocolBuffers - https://developers.google.com/protocol-buffers